Hilochee - Things to Do

 Explore trails and unpaved roads and enjoy hunting, fishing and wildlife viewing.

 High quality quota hunts are available on the Hilochee Main Unit and Osprey Unit.
 Quota permits are not required during the small game season.
-Special-opportunity dove hunts take place on the Hilochee Main Unit; permits are required.
-For information about the dove fields, refer to the Hilochee Dove Field brochure.
+Dove hunts take place on the Hilochee Main Unit; a quota permit is required.
 Habitats are excellent for turkeys and spring turkey hunts are held with high hunter success rates.
 Hunters must possess all appropriate licenses and permits, including quota permits.
-Check the hunt calendars and Main Unit regulations summary and Osprey Unit regulations summary before you visit.
+Check the hunt calendars and Main Unit Regulations Summary and Osprey Unit regulations summary before you visit.

 Enjoy freshwater fishing opportunities on numerous natural and man-made lakes and ponds, including catches of game fish such as largemouth bass, crappie and several species of sunfish.
 On the Main Unit, boats with internal combustion engines are prohibited, fishing is by permit only and is restricted to daylight hours on Saturdays and Sundays.
 Fishing permits are free and may be obtained by calling the Southwest Regional Office at (863) 648-3200.
 No permits are required for the Osprey Unit; fishing is allowed year-round.
 Appropriate licenses and permits are required.